-The Critical Care Faculty at the UC Davis Children’s Hospital provides excellence in clinical care, advancement of care through research and a commitment to educating the next generation of Pediatric specialists.
-We are committed to improving the health of critically ill children through excellence in clinical medicine and a commitment to research and education.
+The Critical Care Faculty at the UC Davis Children’s Hospital demonstrate excellence in clinical care, advancement of care through research and a commitment to educating the next generation of physicians who will care for children in a variety of settings.

 The Pediatric Intensive Care Unit (PICU) at the UC Davis Children's Hospital cares for approximately 1500 children every year.
-The Pediatric Cardiac Unit (PCICU) manages about 100-150 pediatric and neonatal cardiothoracic surgeries yearly.
-We treat a wide variety of conditions including severe infections, heart and lung failure, severe trauma or head injury, transplants, and provide dialysis and fiberoptic bronchoscopy in addition to the following state of the art services:
+The Pediatric Cardiac Unit (PCICU) manages about 100 pediatric and neonatal cardiothoracic surgeries yearly.
+We treat a wide variety of conditions including severe infections, heart and lung failure, severe trauma such as head injury, and renal transplants, and we provide dialysis and fiberoptic bronchoscopy in addition to the following state of the art services:

 - Performing complex cardiac corrective surgeries as well as providing non-surgical interventions via cardiac catheterization.